 We obtained US.
 Pat.
 No. 5,539,052 for Surprenant Cable Company, now Rockbestos-Surprenant Cable Company, which is part of Marmon Wire , a Berkshire Hathaway Company.
 Today we assist RSCC with their patent filings, both domestic and abroad, as well as assisting other Marmon Wire & Cable companies including Marmon Utility LLC (a/k/a Hendrix Wire in NH and Dekoron Unitherm LLC in FL.

 We brought US.
 Pat.
-No. 5,490,975 to issue for PolyVac, Incorporated in Manchester, now part of Symmetry Medical.
-We have helped Poly-Vac and Symmetry Medical obtain and protect over 20 US patents and many foreign patents as well as hundreds of trademarks
+No. 5,490,975 to issue for PolyVac, Incorporated in Manchester, purchased by Symmetry Surgical, Inc. and now part of Tecomet, Inc. We have helped Symmetry Surgical and Tecomet obtain and protect over 30 US patents and many foreign patents as well as hundreds of trademarks

 Also in the late 1990s, we began helping a start-up company, Microdose Technologies, now Microdose Therapeutx, a leader in the area of drug delivery technologies such as inhalers and nebulizers who earned more than 25 patents with our assistance.
 In 2013, Teva Pharmaceutical Industries acquired Microdose for a deal valued at approximately $165,000,000.00.

 Other clients that developed relationships with us during this time frame include Secure Care Products, Cushcraft Corporation, Kimball Physics, Ametek Aerospace Products, Brookstone Company, Solectria Corporation, Textron Automotive, Corel Corporation, J.J.
 MacKay Canada Limited, and Engineering Matters.